godwingodsvessel/project_sql/README.md

 **File:** `top_paying_skills.sql`

 **Summary:**
 This analysis identifies skills associated with the highest average salaries for Data Analysts.
 While some skills may not be as widely demanded, they command premium compensation.
-These "niche" skills often represent specialization opportunities—learning them can differentiate you in the job market and unlock higher-paying positions.
+These "niche" skills often represent specialization opportunities, learning them can differentiate you in the job market and unlock higher-paying positions.

 **Key Findings:**